⚖️ Airport Comparison Tool

 🏢 Terminal Information

 Raufarhöfn Airport (RFN), designated BIRG, operates as a remote Arctic aviation facility serving the village of Raufarhöfn, Iceland's northernmost mainland community, positioned approximately 5 kilometers south of the village at coordinates 66.406°N, -15.918°W at an elevation of 39 feet above sea level on the Melrakkaslétta peninsula just 3 kilometers south of the Arctic Circle.
 This essential transportation hub provides crucial connectivity for the small fishing community of approximately 180 residents who inhabit one of Europe's most remote and northernmost settlements, where the airport serves as a vital link for emergency medical evacuations, essential supply deliveries, government services, and the limited tourism that brings visitors seeking authentic Arctic experiences.
 The facility operates within the extreme northern climate characterized by long winter darkness, brief but intense midnight sun during summer months, frequent storms from the North Atlantic, and challenging weather conditions that make aviation operations particularly demanding while highlighting the airport's critical importance for maintaining contact with the outside world.
 The airport operates through specialized infrastructure designed to withstand harsh Arctic conditions, featuring dual runway configuration with the primary asphalt runway 07/25 measuring approximately 1,175 meters in length and secondary runway 15/33 extending 634 meters, constructed to accommodate light aircraft and regional turboprops that provide essential services throughout Iceland's remote northern regions.
 Ground support facilities remain basic but functional, reflecting both the extreme Arctic location and the modest traffic volumes typical of Iceland's most remote communities, with aircraft parking areas designed to provide protection from severe North Atlantic weather conditions and essential maintenance capabilities supporting the occasional flights that serve this isolated Arctic settlement.
-The facility features a non-directional beacon (NDB RA) located nearby, providing essential navigation assistance for aircraft operating in the challenging weather conditions and long periods of darkness that characterize Arctic aviation operations.
+At 39 feet elevation with specialized Arctic infrastructure, the airport operates dual runways including a 1,175-meter primary asphalt runway (07/25) and a 634-meter secondary runway (15/33), along with a non-directional beacon (NDB RA) located nearby, providing essential navigation assistance for aircraft operating in the challenging weather conditions and long periods of darkness that characterize Arctic aviation operations.
 Terminal facilities emphasize essential functionality appropriate for an Arctic community airstrip, featuring basic infrastructure that provides fundamental services including weather protection from harsh Arctic conditions, minimal waiting areas, and essential coordination facilities reflecting the airport's role in serving infrequent charter operations, emergency medical evacuations, government administrative flights, and occasional tourism-related flights rather than scheduled commercial service.
 The facility operates without scheduled airline service, with aviation activity limited to charter flights arranged through regional operators such as Norlandair, emergency medical transports, government services, and seasonal tourism charters that bring adventurous visitors to experience the midnight sun, northern lights, and the famous Arctic Henge (Heimskautsgerðið), a community-driven astronomical monument inspired by Norse mythology that has become the peninsula's primary attraction.
 Passenger processing remains minimal and informal, appropriate for the small-scale operations serving this remote Arctic community where aviation represents a vital but intermittent connection to Iceland's broader transportation network.
 The airport's strategic significance extends far beyond routine transportation to encompass its vital role as a lifeline for Iceland's northernmost mainland community, providing essential access to emergency medical services, government support, supply deliveries, and the limited but growing tourism industry attracted to Raufarhöfn's unique position as the "Arctic Circle Village" where visitors can experience some of Europe's most extreme northern landscapes and cultural attractions.
 Despite its modest facilities and challenging operating conditions, Raufarhöfn Airport serves as an indispensable component of Iceland's comprehensive aviation network, ensuring that even the most remote Arctic communities maintain access to emergency services, essential supplies, and connections to Icelandic society.
 The facility exemplifies the critical importance of aviation infrastructure in Arctic regions, where aircraft provide the only practical means of rapid transportation across the harsh terrain and extreme weather conditions that characterize life at the edge of the habitable world, supporting the preservation of unique Arctic communities and their distinctive cultural heritage while enabling access to some of the planet's most spectacular natural phenomena including the midnight sun and aurora borealis.

 🔄 Connection Tips